Last updated: January 2026 · 7 min read

 Online Submission

-Submit documents through SJ Permits portal, ensuring all files meet resolution and formatting guidelines.
+Submit all materials through the SJ Permits online portal, ensuring complete and accurate information.

 Required Inspections

 San Jose mandates multiple inspection stages for building projects.
-Typical inspections include foundation, framing, electrical, plumbing, and final completion assessments.
-Contractors must schedule inspections through PBCE at least 48 hours in advance.
-Inspectors will verify compliance with submitted plans and current building codes.
+Typical inspections include foundation, framing, electrical, plumbing, and final site evaluations.
+Contractors must schedule each inspection through PBCE at least 48 hours in advance.
+Inspectors verify compliance with local building codes and approved permit plans during each site visit.

 Tips for Faster Approval in San Jose